Road sign shapes and colors

 Read the sign before you read the answer choices

 The fastest road-sign questions usually follow the same sequence: color, shape, category, driver action.
+Use this when you remember yellow diamond, red regulatory, brown guide, octagon, pennant, or a lane-control symbol.

 Step 1Name the color